We earn commissions from qualifying purchases through our affiliate links at no extra cost to you. Learn more

 What $899 buys from Traeger: 860 sq in cooking space, WiFIRE® connectivity, EZ-Clean system, 24-lb hopper, P.A.L. accessory system, and a 10-year warranty.

-The Traeger gives you 101 more square inches of cooking space, a larger hopper, a better cleanup system, and more than triple the warranty length.
-The GMG gives you open-flame searing capability that Traeger does not offer at any Woodridge price point below $1,799 (the Elite), plus $100 in savings.
+The Traeger gives you 101 more square inches, a larger hopper, a better cleanup system, more than triple the warranty length — and now a lower price.
+The GMG's case rests entirely on the open-flame sear, a capability Traeger doesn't offer at any Woodridge price point below $1,799 (the Elite).

 Who Should Buy the Traeger Woodridge